eternagame/OpenKnotScoreMATLAB/README.md

-# OpenKnotScore
+# OpenKnotScoreMATLAB
-Scripts and examples for scoring pseudoknot designs based on chemical mapping data.
+Original scripts and examples (MATLAB) for scoring pseudoknot designs based on chemical mapping data.

 Developed for the Eterna project's [OpenKnot challenge](https://eternagame.org/challenges/11843006) by R. Das.